ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 compatibility mode) (rev 20)
 ```

-In case it is not present or in doubt, sue `dmesg|grep ib`.
+In case it is not present or in doubt, use `dmesg|grep ib`.

 Check if kernel modules are loaded: